wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 targeting ancient versions of JS with your Babel config or whatever compiler you're using.

-\*Technically Edge took longer, but that's the old version of Edge (pre-Chromium), which doesn't exist any more.
+\* _Technically Edge took longer, but that's the old version of Edge (pre-Chromium), which doesn't exist any more.
+Let's not worry about it._

-## React made everyone allergic to side effects

-Because [React](https://react.dev/) has taken over the world and React insists on using various techniques from functional programming, we have a growing allergy to anything that looks like side effects in the JS community.
-Perhaps `.forEach` receives an undue reputation boost by being colocated with `.map`, `.filter`, and `.reduce`.

-## Could this be related to for...in?
+## Confusion between for...of and for...in

 The related `for...in` loop is a bit confusing.
 It should generally be avoided in favor of a `for...of` loop iterating the keys of an object: